U.S. House committee nears vote on impeachment articles against Trump

 A Senate trial is expected next month on the charges.
 Senior Republicans in the chamber appeared to be moving toward a consensus that a streamlined proceeding with no witnesses would allow Trump and the Senate to end the matter and quickly move on.

 Mitch McConnell, the Senate majority leader, said on Wednesday no decision had yet been made over how to conduct the trial.
+Republican Senator Kevin Cramer of North Dakota said he thought the Senate trial would last a week to two weeks at most.

+“The sooner we can dismiss it the better.
+Especially when it’s going to be 10 months from the next election,” Cramer said.

 Democrats sought to simplify the public case against Trump by not including other contentious aspects of Trump’s tenure, such as his efforts to impede former Special Counsel Robert Mueller’s Russia probe.
 Democratic lawmakers from more conservative districts had argued the focus should stay on Ukraine.

 Still, several Democrats in swing districts remain unsure how they will vote on impeachment, although with a 36-seat Democratic lead over Republicans in the House, passage is expected.
-[1N28M02L]

-Democratic Representative Jeff Van Drew, one of two House Democrats to vote against launching the impeachment inquiry, said he would definitely vote against the articles of impeachment but he very few other Democratic defections.
+Democratic Representative Jeff Van Drew, one of two House Democrats to vote against launching the impeachment inquiry, said he would definitely vote against the articles of impeachment but he expected very few other Democratic defections.

-Trump and Republicans have tried to use the issue as way to attack Democratic presidential candidates and those vulnerable House members.
+Trump and Republicans have tried to use the issue to attack Democratic presidential candidates and those vulnerable House members.

 Pelosi said Democratic House leaders were not pressuring any uncertain members to support the impeachment.

-“I do not ask anybody what their vote is,” she said.
+“I have not gotten one ounce of pressure one way or another on impeachment,” said Democratic Representative Anthony Brindisi, who said he is undecided on whether to back the articles of impeachment.

 Public support for impeachment has largely fallen along party lines, with the vast majority of Democrats supporting it and most Republicans opposing it.
-Trump’s approval rating, according to opinion polls, has largely remained consistent throughout the inquiry.
+Trump’s approval rating in opinion polls has largely remained consistent throughout the inquiry.

 Reporting by David Morgan and Susan Cornwell; Additional reporting by Richard Cowan; Writing by John Whitesides; Editing by Jonathan Oatis and Alistair Bell